kolsen01/Stats/CLT_random_number_generator/README.md

-## Central Limit Theorem With Random Number Generator
+# Central Limit Theorem With Random Number Generator

-#### As N increases, the graph becomes to resemble a Gaussian.
+### About:
-	* Please see image to for N=100
+#### Exploring the Central Limit Theorem.
+As N increases, the graph becomes to resemble a Gaussian.
+Please see image for N=100 as an example.